jatin192/Decentralized-File-Sharing/README.md

 - [Hardhat](https://hardhat.org/) - Hardhat is a development environment for Ethereum software
 - [Solidity](https://docs.soliditylang.org/) - The smart contract programming language for Ethereum.
 - [Metamask](https://metamask.io/)  - MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
+- [React](https://react.dev/) -React is used for building interactive user interfaces and web applications quickly and efficiently.

 ## Resources